Table of Contents

-How to Create a Sense of Belonging (in These Polarizing Times)
+How to Create a Sense of Belonging in the Workplace

 Diversity tends to be equated with numbers and percentages; a measurement of representation across a wide spectrum of differences.
 Equity addresses matters of fairness and impartiality.
-Inclusion is best described as behaviour.
-And the sum total of all three leads to a sense of belonging.
+Inclusion is best described as behavior.
+And the sum total of all three leads to a creating a sense of belonging.

 Are You Feeling It?

 Belonging is a feeling that we’re involved.
 A feeling that we’re connected to the people we work with.
 A feeling that we’re contributing in a meaningful way.
 A feeling that we’re respected and valued.
 A feeling that our insights, perspectives and opinions matter.